 What Is a Petty Knife?

-Japanese petty knives are small utility knives that typically measure between four and six inches in blade length.
+Japanese petty knives are small utility knives that typically measure between four and six inches in blade length, about 1-2" longer than a paring knife.
 This makes them great for producing cuts that are more precise than those you could achieve with a larger chef's knife.
 Some people also prefer petty knives simply because they’re easy to use.
 Somewhat like a large paring knife, Japanese petty knives come with both Western-style contoured handles or Japanese style wa handles.
 Most styles come in double-bevel, meaning they are sharpened on both sides for a 50/50 balance and can be used in either your right or left hand.
 Petties are also available in more acute angles like 70/30, which is more suited to right hand use.

 What To Use It For